 Dress shirts generally come with a few different options for the front placket.

-A dress shirt front placket is the most common dress shirt front style.
+A dress shirt Front placket is the most common dress shirt front style.
 The fabric is folded back over and sewn with a fused interlining to give it that crisp, dressy appeal.
 You’ll rarely, if ever, go wrong with this on a business shirt.

-The soft front placket is very similar in style to the classic fused front placket, but with a soft, unfused construction.
+The Soft Front placket is very similar in style to the classic fused Front placket, but with a soft, unfused construction.
 It’s ideal for casual shirts and pairs really nicely with a soft collar and cuffs.

-The French front is a popular placket style that features no fold back placket.
+The French Front is a popular placket style that features no fold back placket.
 It has a “cleaner” more “downtown” appeal to it.
-It can be slightly more difficult to iron than the standard front placket, but works well on both business and casual shirts.
+It can be slightly more difficult to iron than the standard Front placket, but works well on both business and casual shirts.

-Commonly known as the Fly Front, the Covered Placket is a more formal style placket with an extra piece that covers up the buttons on the front of the shirt.
+Commonly known as the Fly Front, the Covered placket is a more formal style placket with an extra piece that covers up the buttons on the front of the shirt.
 Commonly used for tuxedo shirts, this certainly will give your shirt a very clean, dressed-up look.

-Tuxedo front Pique (Bib)
+Tuxedo Front Pique (Bib)

-Tuxedo front Pleated
+Tuxedo Front Pleated

-A classic formal option featuring ten 7/16″ pleats on each side of the (fused) front placket, made from the shirt’s fabric.
-The top four buttons (below the collar button) are removable in order to be replaced with tuxedo studs.
+A classic formal option featuring ten 7/16″ pleats on each side of the (fused) front placket.
+The pleats are made from folds in the fabric of the front of the shirt.
+The top four buttons below the collar are removable in order to be replaced with tuxedo studs.